Johncci/rock-paper-scissors-lizard-spock-game/README.md

   * I tested the game multiple times with the aim of clicking on every option and viewing all possible outcomes to verify the game functioned as expected.

-  * When rock was clicked and the bot selection was lizard or scissors a message was displayed declaring the user the winner and the score increased by one for the user.
+  * When rock was clicked and the bot selection was lizard or scissors, a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed rock, a message appeared declaring the game turn a tie.
   When the bot selection was paper or spock a message appeared delaring the bot the winner and the bot score was increased by one.

   * When paper was clicked and the bot selection was rock or spock a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed paper, a message appeared declaring the game turn a tie.
   When the bot selection was scissors or lizard a message appeared declaring the bot the winner and the bot score was increased by one.

-  * When scissors was clicked and the bot selection was paper or lizard a message was displayed declaring the user the winner and the score increased by one for the user.
+  * When scissors was clicked and the bot selection was paper or lizard, a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed scissors, a message appeared declaring the game turn a tie.
   When the bot selection was rock or spock a message appeared delaring the bot the winner and the bot score was increased by one.

-  * When lizard was clicked and the bot selection was spock or paper a message was displayed declaring the user the winner and the score increased by one for the user.
+  * When lizard was clicked and the bot selection was spock or paper, a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed lizard, a message appeared declaring the game turn a tie.
   When the bot selection was scissors or rock a message appeared delaring the bot the winner and the bot score was increased by one.

-  * When spock was clicked and the bot selection was rock or scissors a message was displayed declaring the user the winner and the score increased by one for the user.
+  * When spock was clicked and the bot selection was rock or scissors, a message was displayed declaring the user the winner and the score increased by one for the user.
 When the bot also displayed spock, a message appeared declaring the game turn a tie.
   When the bot selection was lizard or paper a message appeared delaring the bot the winner and the bot score was increased by one.

-  * When the game score reached five for either the user or the bot a message was displayed showing the correct winner.
+  * When the game score reached five for either the user or the bot, a message was displayed showing the correct winner.
 The next turn then started a new game.
 These functions all operated as expected.
 <br>

 ## <u>**LightHouse**</u>